Louis Jolliet: Later years

 Jolliet married Claire-Françoise Byssot de la Valtrie.
-Like Jolliet, she was Canadian born, a daughter of Francois Byssot de la Riviere and his wife Marie Couillard.
+Like Jolliet, she was Canadian-born, a daughter of Francois Byssot de la Riviere and his wife Marie Couillard.
 Claire Francoise was also a sister of Louise Byssot de la Valtrie, wife of Seraphin de Margane, Seigneur de la Valtrie.
 In 1680, Jolliet was granted the Island of Antwhere by Louis XIV as a reward, where he created a fort and maintained soldiers.
-In 1693, he was appointed "Royal Hydrographer", and on April 30, 1697, he was granted a seigneury southwest of Quebec City which he named Jolliest.
+In 1693, he was appointed "Royal Hydrographer," and on April 30, 1697, he was granted a seigneury southwest of Quebec City, which he named Jolliest.

 In 1694, he sailed from the Gulf of St. Lawrence north along the coast of Labrador as far north as Zoar, a voyage of five and a half months.
 He recorded details of the country, navigation, the Inuit and their customs.
-His journal ("Journal de Louis Jolliet allant à la decouverte de Labrador, 1694,") is the earliest known detailed survey of the Labrador coast from the Strait of Belle Isle to Zoar.
+His journal ("Journal de Louis Jolliet allant à la decouverte de Labrador, 1694") is the earliest known detailed survey of the Labrador coast from the Strait of Belle Isle to Zoar.

-In May 1700, Louis Jolliet left for Anticosti Island.
+In May 1700, Louis Jolliet left for Anticosti Island in the Gulf of St. Lawrence.
 He then disappears from the historical record.
-There is no listing of his death or burial place, and the sole record of his fate is the notation that a mass for his soul was said in Quebec on September 15, 1700.
+There is no record of his death or burial place, and the sole record of his fate is the notation that a Mass for his soul was said in Quebec on September 15, 1700.

 Legacy

 Jolliet's main legacy is most tangible in the Midwestern United States and Quebec, mostly through geographical names, including the cities of Joliet, Illinois; Joliet, Montana; and Joliette, Quebec (founded by one of Jolliet's descendants, Barthélemy Joliette).

-The several variations in the spelling of the name "Jolliet" reflect spelling that occurred at times when illiteracy or poor literacy was common and spelling was unstandardized.
+The several variations in the spelling of the name "Jolliet" reflect a time when illiteracy or poor literacy was common and spelling was unstandardized.
 Jolliet's descendants live throughout eastern Canada and the United States.

+The Jolliet Squadron of cadets at the Royal Military College Saint-Jean in the Province of Quebec was named in Jolliet's honor.
+A street in Montreal, Quebec, is named after him.
 The Louis Jolliet rose, developed by Agriculture and Agri-Food Canada, was named in his honor.

-The Jolliet Squadron of cadets at the Royal Military College Saint-Jean in the Province of Quebec was named in his honor.
-A street and subway station in Montreal, Quebec are named after him.
-Joliet Junior College in Joliet, Illinois, is named after the explorer, as are numerous high schools in North America.
+Joliet Junior College in Joliet, Illinois, is named after the explorer, and numerous high schools in North America.
+The Louis Joliet Mall in Joliet, Illinois, is named for the explorer.
 A cruise ship sailing out of Quebec City is also named in his honour.

-Jolliet appears with Pere Jacques Marquette SJ on a 1968 United States postage stamp honoring their exploratory voyage.
+Jolliet appears with Jacques Marquette on a 1968 United States postage stamp honoring their exploratory voyage.

-Joliet also has a mall named after him, the Louis Joliet mall in Joliet, Illinois, United States.